Stochastic thermodynamics of computation: Entropy dynamics of logically reversible circuits

 An interesting body of research concerning ``reversible circuits'' has grown out of the early work by Landauer and Bennett, in isolation from the recent breakthroughs in nonequilibrium statistical physics.
 This research assumes that one is presented with a conventional circuit $C$ made of logically \underline{{\textit{ir}}}reversible gates which implements some logically irreversible function $f$, and wants to construct a logically \textit{reversible} circuit, $C'$, that emulates $C$.
 The starting point for this research is the observation that we can always create such an emulating circuit, by appropriately wiring together a set of logically reversible gates (e.g., Fredkin gates) to create a circuit $C'$ that maps any input bits $x^{IN} \in X^{IN}$ to a set of output bits that contain both $f(x^{IN})$ and a copy of $x^{IN}$~\cite{fredkin1982conservative,drechsler2012reversible,perumalla2013introduction,frank2005introduction}.
 Tautologically, the entropy of the distribution over the states of $C'$ after this map has completed is identical to the entropy of the initial distribution over states.
 So the Landauer cost is zero, it would appear.
 This has led to claims in the literature suggesting that by replacing a conventional logically irreversible circuit with an equivalent logically reversible circuit, we can reduce the ``thermodynamic cost'' of computing $f(x^{IN})$ to zero.

 This line of reasoning should be worrisome.
 As mentioned, we now know that we can directly implement any logically irreversible map $x^{IN} \rightarrow f(x^{IN})$ in a thermodynamically reversible manner.
 So by running such a direct implementation of $f$ in reverse (which can be done thermodynamically reversibly), we would extract heat from a heat bath.
 If we do that, and then implement $f$ forward using a logically reversible circuit, we would return the system to its starting distribution, seemingly having extracting heat from the heat bath, thereby violating the second law.
+This suggests that any supposed thermodynamic benefits of finite time reversible deterministic computation are exactly analogous to the supposed thermodynamic benefits of running a Maxwell's demon.
+In both cases, yes, in just a single run of your system, you can have your thermodynamic miracle.
+But as soon as you try to use the system more than once, to complete a full cycle, the miracle vaporizes.

 As it turns out, there \textit{are} some thermodynamic advantages to using a logically reversible circuit rather than an equivalent logically irreversible circuit.
 However, there are also some disadvantages to using logically reversible circuits.
 In the following two subsections I elaborate these relative advantages and disadvantages of using reversible circuits, in order to illustrate the results presented in the sections above.